-GigaVUE-TA 400 Notes Transceivers For details about the supported transceiver, cable type, and connectivity specifications, refer to "GigaVUE-OS Compatibility and Interoperability Matrix".
+GigaVUE-TA GigaVUE-TA400 Notes Transceivers For details about the supported transceiver, cable type, and connectivity specifications, refer to "GigaVUE-OS Compatibility and Interoperability Matrix".
 Network, Tool, Hybrid, Port Any port on GigaVUE-TA400 can be used as network, tool and hybrid ports.
-Stack-Links Stacking is not supported on GigaVUE-TA400 in 5.15 release.
+Stack-Links Stacking is supported on GigaVUE-TA400 from the 5.16 release in E-tag mode clustering.
 Map Rules and Port GigaVUE-TA400 supports 256 map rules, 20 egress port filters per chassis by default without advance feature license.
 Filters The outer VLAN tool port filter to match the ingress VLAN tag and IP fragmentation tool port filters are supported on GigaVUE-TA400 starting from 5.15 release.
 For details about the maximum map rules, refer to the "Maximum Map Rules" table in the GigaVUE-FM Users Guide.
 The port filter having VLAN and IPv6 fields is not supported except with individual fields.
 Header Stripping VXLAN, L2 MPLS and L3 MPLS header stripping features are supported on GigaVUE-TA400 starting from 5.15 release.

-Tunneling Layer 2 Generic Routing Encapsulation (L2GRE) and Virtual Extensible LAN (VXLAN) Tunneling features are supported on GigaVUE-TA400 starting from 5.15 release.
+GigaVUE-TA400 Notes Tunneling Layer 2 Generic Routing Encapsulation (L2GRE) and Virtual Extensible LAN (VXLAN) Tunneling features are supported on GigaVUE-TA400 starting from 5.15 release.
 Port Licensing On the GigaVUE-TA400, all 32 ports are enabled.
 Port license is not required.
-Cluster Licensing Clustering is not supported on GigaVUE-TA400 in 5.15 release.
+Cluster Licensing Connecting a GigaVUE-TA400 to an E-tag cluster requires the Advanced Features License.
+Inline Bypass Feature GigaVUE-TA400 does not support Inline Bypass feature.